Trade marking is internationally recognized to safely protect and guard against fraudulent imitations.

 And now some unethical companies are intentionally selling Kambaba Jasper falsely calling them Nebula Stone and other variations and combinations of the name.

-A crystal book mistakenly implies that the two stones are similar.
-It is understandable where people can be confused and led astray simply by reading a passage on a subject where the author is also understandably misinformed.
+It is understandable where people can be confused and led astray simply by reading something on a subject where the person is also understandably misinformed.
 Through no fault of their own; people believe simply what they believe, especially when they don't have the right facts;

 Kambaba and Nebula Stone contain different mineral compositions and color combinations.
 Nebula Stone is an igneous stone and Kambaba is a fossilized alga.
 They are geologically and mineralogically different materials.

-Nebula Stone is geologically created from minerals from within the earth, whereas Kambaba jasper is created from giant colonies of algae and sand that have fossilized over time.
+Nebula Stone is geologically created from minerals from within the earth, whereas Kambaba jasper is created from giant colonies of algae and sand in the ocean that have fossilized over time.